gabrielbeguren/AlceEngine/readme.md

 Alce is a SFML/Box2D based Game Engine that provides all the tools needed to make 2D games.

-Following the widely adopted Scene-GameObject-Component pattern, Alce ensures an easy to learn experience, particularly for those familiar with Unity.
+Following the pupular Scene-GameObject-Component pattern, Alce ensures an easy to learn experience, particularly for those familiar with Unity.
 Also provides an extended amount of tools for C++ development.

 # Features